mahmoud-sayed/freelancers-gate/README.md

 - done creating all basic site pages design but still need to add more things to make the site more adorable

-- create fake rest API server using JSON server to use it to finish front end functionality

-- fitch data and pass it to children's using the old way (pass py props).
+- create fake initial data in json file

+- installed Firebase and connected firebase as database to my site

+-

 ## errors and issues I faced